limangox/sakamsg/README.md

 - Check for any missing files.
 - Friendly error alert mechanism.

+# Notice
+In Mac OS, use `./sakamsg` command to ensure that the running path is accurate, otherwise there will be a `command sakamsg not found `error

 ## Command

 - `-r` refresh token | The `-r` command defaults download files from nogizaka message app.